weitseu/Quant-Prep/README.md

 - **binomial_tree_pricing.ipynb**
   - Binomial option pricing model

-- **📦 Dependencies**
-  - numpy, pandas, matplotlib, scipy, yfinance, etc.
+**📦 Dependencies:** numpy, pandas, matplotlib, scipy, yfinance, etc.

-> 📝 **Note:** These projects were built for learning purposes.
+**📝 Note:** These projects were built for learning purposes.
 The code examples in this repository were learned from online resources and refined with the help of generative AI.